 However, it might be poignant to note that other than tactical moves, Manekshaw’s contribution was even greater in terms of boosting the morale of the troops with his powerful charisma.

 In an article authored by Mehta that was published in the Force magazine’s 2008 issue, he wrote, “He [Manekshaw] was in a class by himself.
-He was correct in his military conduct, forthright, communicated marvelously, planned meticulously, could get an inter Services team to bond, to work, had the courage of his convictions, could say “No” to the highest in the land.
-He brought glamour, dignity, humor and self-respect back into the Army after the 1962 debacle and honor to it after the 1971 war.
+He was correct in his military conduct, forthright, communicated marvelously, planned meticulously, could get a Services team to bond to work, had the courage of his convictions, and could say “No” to the highest in the land.
+He brought glamour, dignity, humor, and self-respect back into the Army after the 1962 debacle and honor to it after the 1971 war.“

-The deadly combination of FM Manekshaw and PM Indira Gandhi delivered the nation this blitzkrieg victory that has been set in stone in military history.
-All of this was in the face of influence by Western powers.
+The deadly combination of FM Manekshaw and PM Indira Gandhi delivered the nation this blitzkrieg victory, all despite Western pressure.

-We did not take undue advantage over the victory and stuck to the objectives we set out to achieve.
-This was a true picture of being magnanimous in victory, and it reflected the personality of the man who steered the nation and her armed forces to victory.
+We did not take undue advantage of the victory and stuck to the objectives we set out to achieve.
+This was a true picture of being magnanimous in victory, and it reflected the personality of the man who steered the nation and her armed forces to victory.”